COAST-Lab/Open-Water-Level/Fabrication/PVC-Enclosure/readme.md

 12. Peel off sticker backing on cellular antenna cable and gently stick to flat underside of chassis.

 <img src="Photos/PVC_Chassis_Antenna.jpg" width="300">

+13. Attach a zip tie to designated hook on the chasis.
+This will help with electronic removal from within the PVC pipe.